iReepr/Short-Video-Recommender-System/README.md

 ## Experiments

-The initial analysis of the dataset revealed a rich set of user-item interaction logs, while content metadata such as video descriptions was more limited or sparse.
+The initial analysis of the dataset revealed a rich set of user-item interaction logs, while content metadata such as video descriptions was more limited.
 Although a good number of tags were available, user behavior showed a strong bias toward a single dominant tag (e.g., Tag 28), which limited the diversity of content signals.
 For these reasons, I chose to work with a **Collaborative Filtering** approach, which leverages interaction patterns rather than item content .

 I structured my experimentation into three key stages: